 As a homebuilder, we are subject to market forces beyond our control.
 In general, housing demand is impacted by the affordability of housing.
 Many homebuyers need to sell their existing homes in order to purchase a new home from us, and a weakness in the home resale market could adversely affect that ability.
 Declines in home prices could have an adverse effect on our homebuilding business volumes and cash flows.
-In the latter half of 2022, home prices declined due to the pressures of rising interest rates and we expect this trend to continue into 2023 and potentially beyond.
+In the latter half of 2022 and in early 2023, home prices declined due to the pressures of rising interest rates, although it did not have a material adverse effect on our financial results.